12 Perfect Employment Cover Letter Examples + Templates

 • Review existing internal control and processes to drive continuous efficiency and improvement

 Now you must explain how you fulfill these requirements effectively.
-An illustration of how to accomplish it is:
+An illustration of how to accomplish is given here.

-My analysis and recommendations generated an average of 30% return during my tenure as Financial Analyst at ABC.
+My analysis and recommendations generated an average return of 30% during my tenure as a Analyst at ABC.
 As a senior financial analyst, I oversaw the development of financial models to guide strategic decisions.
 In addition, my excellent budgeting and forecasting skills using Excel directly led to a buy-rated choice gain of 150%.

 For obvious reasons, the candidate in the second scenario would be preferred over the applicant in the first.